elfedwa/FDI-BO/README.md

 ![image info](img/bo_loop.png)

-## Installation
-<a name="installation"></a>
-To install the required python packages run:

-`pip install -r requirements.txt`

-Modified version of Rocketsled library is part of this code so no need to install it.

 ## Environment Setup
 <a name="env"></a>

-This code submits SLURM job to run propritary DFT software, [VASP](https://www.vasp.at/).
+This code submits SLURM jobs to run propritary DFT software, [VASP](https://www.vasp.at/).
 A seperate `run.bash` must be provided based on your VASP's location, HPC's configuration and other parameters.
-A sample file is provided which can be replaced based on your setup.
+A sample `run.bash` file is provided which can be replaced based on your setup.

-This code also makes use of MongoDB to store values output for Bayesian Optimization, a MongoDB URI can be provided in `defaults.yaml` as `mongodb_uri:`.
+This code also makes use of MongoDB to store values from Bayesian optimization, a MongoDB URI can be provided in `defaults.yaml` as `mongodb_uri:`.
 You can add your URI e.g `username:password@cluster0.abcdefg.mongodb.net`.
-If not provided in `defaults.yaml`, the user will be prompted to add in the commandline.
+If not provided in `defaults.yaml`, the user will be prompted to add in the command-line.

-create conda virtural environment as below:
+Create Conda Environment as follows:

 `conda create -n fdibo_env python==3.6`

 `conda config --append channels conda-forge`

 `conda activate fdibo_env`
-<a name="installation"></a>

-copy/paste fireworks template writer files to current fireworks directory
+Copy/paste fireworks template writer files to current fireworks directory

-copy paste POTCAR FOLDER -> `~/vasp_potcar/MY_PSP`
+Copy/paste POTCAR folder -> `~/vasp_potcar/MY_PSP`

-copy paste templates to `..python-version/site-packages/fireworks/user_objects/firetasks/templates`
+Copy/paste templates to `..python-version/site-packages/fireworks/user_objects/firetasks/templates`

 `gedit ~/.pmgrc.yaml`